-Once the owner has accepted your pull request, you should clean up your feature branch.
-PLEASE NOTE: THIS WILL DELETE YOUR COPIES OF THE FEATURE.
+Once the owner has accepted your pull request, you can clean up your feature branch.
+PLEASE NOTE: THIS WILL DELETE YOUR COPY OF THE FEATURE.
 This is meant to clean up your local and remote branches, so make sure any changes you don't want to lose have been pulled into the parent project or another branch first.

 Run the command:

 Copyright (c) 2013 Steve Heffernan Licensed under the Apache-2.0 license.